jupyter-server/jupyter_server/docs/source/developers/emitting-events.md

     ...
 ```

 Once the event schema is registered, it is ready to be emitted.
-Note that the core `event_logger` is included in Jupyter Server's tornado settings and listed as a property of `JupyterHandler` API.
+Note that the core `event_logger` is included in Jupyter Server's tornado settings and listed as a property of the `JupyterHandler` API.

 :::{attention}
 While you can (technically) create your own instance of an `EventLogger` from your extension, users/operators will likely only collect events from the instance created by Jupyter Server's `ServerApp`.
 If you would like to provide your own instance, be sure to clearly document how to configure your extension to collect your events.